GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 Create an **Object Table** in BigQuery pointing to the brochures bucket.

-**Option 1: AI.SEARCH with OBJECTREF**
+##### Option 1: AI.SEARCH with OBJECTREF

 - Use `AI.SEARCH` to find *"Where can I find a buffet-style Tex-Mex meal?"*

+##### Option 2: Chunking, Embeddings, and Vector Search

-**Option 2: For a more streamlined pipeline, let’s create chunks of the pdfs, then generate embeddings.
-Finally use Vector search to find similarities.**
+For a more streamlined pipeline, let's create chunks of the PDFs, then generate embeddings.
+Finally, use Vector search to find similarities:

 - Extract chunks of the PDF files (using `AI.GENERATE`, `AI.PARSE_DOCUMENT` or a UDF Function).
 - Generate embeddings for each text chunk using a remote BQML embedding model (`gemini-embedding-001`).
 - Store the chunks and their vector embeddings in a table `brochure_embeddings`.